 Candidates must be a minimum of 18 years of age and a legal resident of Hawai’i.

 Financially, individuals must meet the requirements for Supplemental Security Income.
 As of 2019 in Hawaii, SSI limits monthly income for individuals to $771 and couples to $1,157.
 Calculated on an annual basis, income is limited to $9,252 for an individual or $13,884 for a couple.
 One exception to the income limit is in adult protective service circumstances.
 In these instances, income may not be taken into consideration.

 All of the following services are possible.
 However, each program participant will have their needs assessed as they enter the program and receive approval for specific services.

-Chore Services are available throughout the islands of Hawaii.
-This program is managed by the Department of Human Services’ Adult Protective and Community Services Branch.
+Limited information about Chore Services can be found on the Hawaii Department of Human Services Social Services website.
+This program is available throughout the islands of Hawaii and is managed by the Department of Human Services’ Adult Protective and Community Services Branch.
 They can be reached by calling 808-832-5115.

-A medical statement that discuss the condition(s) which limit the beneficiary is required for the application process.
-Waiting lists can exist, as a general rule each island has a separate wait list.
+A medical statement that discusses the condition(s) that limit the beneficiary is required for the application process.
+Waiting lists can exist.As a general rule, each island has a separate wait list.